SAG-AFTRA, the union of actors and performers, has successfully negotiated agreements with 80 video game developers, after a month-long strike.

 With this agreement in place, performers can now return to work on these 80 video game studios included in the deal.
 However, the strike continues against major companies like Disney, Warner Bros., and Electronic Arts.

-Duncan Crabtree-Ireland, SAG-AFTRA’s national executive director and chief negotiator, emphasized that this agreement reflect the broader industry’s stance, stating,
+Duncan Crabtree-Ireland, SAG-AFTRA’s national executive director and chief negotiator, emphasized that these agreements reflect the broader industry’s stance, stating,

 “The video game companies in the collective bargaining group do not represent the will of the larger video game industry.”